overlookmotel/sequelize-virtual-fields/README.md

 Usually virtual fields are not present in `Instance#dataValues` and have to be accessed with `Instance#get()` or by `<instance>.<attribute name>`.
 This plugin alters that behaviour - virtual fields' values are added to `dataValues` before results are returned from `Model#find()`, and then calling `get()` basically just retrieves `dataValues`.

-The purpose is for virtual fields to look and behave exactly like normal fields for getting purposes (setting in another matter!)
+The purpose is for virtual fields to look and behave exactly like normal fields for getting purposes (setting is another matter!)

 ## Tests